 But, in the states that do allow limited scope representation (like Illinois), lawyers are permitted to break apart their legal representation into various parts.
 They can do some, but not all, of your legal work for you.

 Since lawyers typically charge by the hour, hiring a lawyer on a limited basis helps you keep your legal fees in check.

 Here are five examples of how you could use unbundled legal services to get help in your case:

-If you have a simple case, and you want or need to handle it yourself, you can hire an attorney just to review the facts of your case and give you legal advice.
+If you have a simple case, you may want to handle it yourself.
+You can do that.
+But you would be wise to at least hire an attorney to talk to you and give you legal advice first.

-If you and your spouse have agreed on how you are going to divide everything and you have worked out a parenting plan for your children, you can write up the terms of your agreement, take it to an attorney, and have the attorney put your agreement into the proper legal form, and draft all of your legal documents for you.
-That way, you know you will be getting quality legal documents.
+If you and your spouse have agreed on how you are going to divide everything and you have worked out a parenting plan for your children, you can hire a lawyer to just draft your documents.

-If you and your spouse have used a mediator to reach an agreement, you can take your mediated settlement agreement to an attorney, and have the attorney incorporate your mediated settlement agreement into a final judgment for dissolution of marriage and draft the other necessary legal documents for you.
-Then you can go to court yourself and present the documents to the judge.
+If you and your spouse have used a mediator to reach an agreement, you can take your mediated settlement agreement to an attorney.
+That attorney will then draft your final judgment for dissolution of marriage based on that agreement.
+The lawyer will also prepare the other necessary legal documents for you.
+Then you can go to court yourself and present all those documents to the judge.

 While this is a bit controversial, and not all lawyers will do it, if you live in a state that allows lawyers to provide this kind of limited scope representation, it may be possible for you to hire a lawyer to represent you at just one hearing.